NATRONA COUNTY HIGH SCHOOL

 "The Gusher" is the official newspaper of Natrona County High School.
 The newspaper has been in existence since 1923 and is archived within the journalism classroom.
 Often used to search NCHS history, these papers have been invaluable.
 We continue to save them for future generations.

-Journalism students work diligently to preserve the history on campus while they bring interesting news stories, editorials, reviews and more to NC readers.
+Journalism students work diligently to preserve the history on campus while they bring interesting news stories, editorials, reviews, and more to NC readers.
 We are funded by advertising from our local businesses and appreciate all the support given.

 This year, the newspaper will be online only and can be viewed at nchsgusher.com.